LearnOnDemandSystems/guides/cloud-slice/microsoft-azure/cloud-slice-setup.md

 1. [Create a new application registration in Azure Active Directory with a specific set of permissions][create-app-registration].
 2. [Create an API key for the application registration and record subscription authentication details][create-api-key-and-record-authentication-details].
 3. [Add the application registration as an owner to the Azure subscription][add-app-registration-as-owner].
+4. [Assign Company Administrator role to the application registration for cloud slice user management][assign-company-administrator-role].

 [create-app-registration]: #create-a-new-application-registration-in-azure-ad "Create a new application registration in Azure AD"
 [create-api-key-and-record-authentication-details]: #create-an-api-key-for-the-application-registration-and-record-authentication-details "Create an API key for the application registration"
 [add-app-registration-as-owner]: #add-the-application-registration-as-owner-to-the-azure-subscription "Add the application registration as owner to the Azure subscription"
+[assign-company-administrator-role]:#assign-company-administrator-role-to-the-application-registration "Assign Company Administrator role to the application registration"

 ### Create a new application registration in Azure AD